dianajohnson13/plantspot/README.md

 ## Immediate next steps:
  - allow users to:
-   - edit/delete their profiles (see edit-users branch)
+   - delete their profiles
    - edit/delete microposts
+   - create microposts from their own profile
    - add friend/follow other users
  - complete info pages (Help, About, etc)